What’s the difference between the MacBook Pro and MacBook Air?

 First off, let’s take a look at the specs for all these devices.
 This lets us see most of the differences at a basic level.

-Design and ports: The Apple M1 misses out on ports
+Design and ports: The original Apple M1 misses out on ports

-MacBooks don’t vary a whole lot in terms of design, so all of these devices are fairly similar.
-The MacBook Air is naturally the thinnest and lightest of the bunch, but the MacBook Pro isn’t substantially larger.
-The big difference is the MacBook Pro has more even thickness throughout, while the Air is a bit more wedge-shaped.
+MacBooks didn’t vary a whole lot in terms of design, until Apple released the redesigned MacBook Pro models earlier this year.
+The MacBook Air is naturally the thinnest and lightest of the bunch, but the MacBook Pro 13-inch isn’t substantially larger.
+The big difference is the MacBook Pro having more even thickness throughout, while the Air is a bit more wedge-shaped.
 Of course, the 16-inch MacBook Pro is much bigger and heavier than the other models.
 That’s because the 16-inch MacBook Pro has much more power-consuming hardware that requires more cooling and a beefier battery.
 The 13-inch MacBook Pro could probably have been smaller with the Apple M1 refresh, but Apple kept the exact same chassis — it’s just slightly lighter now.

 As far as the rest of the design goes, these are all aluminum laptops that look fairly similar.
 All the MacBook Pro models come in the same color options, but the MacBook Air adds a Gold variant.
 That might be worth keeping in mind if you want something that stands out a bit more.